DTM-Tools/exome_v1.0/documentation/softwareDescription.md

 ChromoInDelList.csv is used to describe indel interpretation rules and contains the following fields:

 	A) Allele: unique code for each entry.
-See nomenclature rules for suggested nomenclature.
+See nomenclature rules for suggested nomenclature

-	B) Description: allele name per ISBT, without special characters as indicated in nomenclature rules.
+	B) Description: allele name per ISBT, without special characters as indicated in nomenclature rules

 	C) Enabled: TRUE or FALSE